codenvy-legacy/plugin-tour/README.md

 ![alt name](URL of image) or ![alt name](URL of image = WIDTHxHEIGHT) (HEIGHT being optional)
 ```

+Global parameter:

+* name : name of the Guided Tour

+Parameter for a step:

+* title : title of the bubble

+* content : Content of the bubble

+* nextButtonLabel: Label for the next button

+* skipButton: Boolean for specifying if skip button is displayed (default is true)

+* skipButtonLabel: Label for the skip button

 * element: dom element that should be checked

 * placement: It could be LEFT, RIGHT, TOP, BOTTOM

 * xOffset: shift the arrow from the given offset

+* yOffset: shift the arrow from the given offset

+* arrowOffset: shift the arrow from the given offset

+* width : width of the bubble

 * actions: actions executed after the step: action|openfile